 Applicants should contribute to at least one of these topics, and enable the monitoring of at least one established indicator, by providing monitoring data, or directly contributing to their achievement at local, regional, or national level.
-Note that in this call, we are not looking for projects addressing air pollution, as this will be covered by a future call.

 We particularly welcome applications from projects that are led by women or non-binary persons, and that are run by, or actively involve, underrepresented groups and their public representation.
 This includes those belonging to groups at risk of social exclusion and discrimination, such as refugees, ethnic minorities, the LGBTQ+ community, those with disabilities; or from lower-middle income countries; as well as projects that focus on inclusion dimensions of their research.